 John Lydon In Oil Pastel

 It was a tough call over who to paint today.
 ChatGPT wasn’t able to come up with any celebrities I’d ever heard of whose birthday it was today.
 Eventually I thought I’d asking for a random British celebrity born on 20 January.
 It came up with (and I shit you not) “comedian and actor Gary Barlow”.
-I did come up with n interesting idea for a water portrait of Gary but decided at the last minute that I needed to do something with oil pastels, so saved Grey for a other day and decided to paint John Lydon.
+I did come up with an interesting idea for a water portrait of Gary but decided at the last minute that I needed to do something with oil pastels, so saved Gary for a other day and decided to paint John Lydon.
 It’s not his birthday but I quite fancied painting him in oil pastels.

 For the pose I picked the same pose as I’d already used for a watercolour as it had good light and dark areas.
 And I just enjoyed myself for about three hours.
 I started with a pencil sketch using a grid and painted in the eyes, nostrils and mouth line first to give me something to hang everything else off.
 I was really pleased with the eyes: they made the painting look human right from the beginning.